Passport & Visa Photos

 Most applications now offer both a digital and a physical submission path, with different requirements for each.

-For digital / online submission: Download the "digital" version from the tool — it outputs a JPEG at the correct pixel dimensions and file size for direct portal upload.
-Portal requirements by country are shown in the table below.
+For digital / online submission: download the "digital" version from the tool — it outputs a JPEG at the correct pixel dimensions and file size for direct portal upload.

-For physical / printed submission: Download the "print-ready" version — multiple photos arranged on a 4×6 inch or A4 sheet at 300 DPI, ready to take to any photo lab or print at home.
-Ask for a 4×6 inch print; the photos will be correctly sized and cut-ready.
+For physical / printed submission: download the "print-ready" version — multiple photos arranged on a 4×6 inch or A4 sheet at 300 DPI, ready for any photo lab or home printer with photo paper.

 Printing at home requires a color photo printer and glossy or semi-gloss photo paper.
 Standard office paper is not accepted for official passport photos in any country.